I have made this Maple Pumpkin Pie for more Thanksgivings than I can count and it's still the best pumpkin pie I've ever tasted.

 - 3 tablespoon pure maple syrup

 - Follow these instructions to prepare a partially baked pie crust, and let cool.

 - Place the pie on the center oven rack and bake for 15 minutes.
-Reduce oven temperature to 350 degrees and bake for about another 40 minutes.
+Reduce oven temperature to 350 degrees F (176 degrees C) and bake for about another 40 minutes.
 When the pie is done, the center will look like Jello - jiggly, yet not at all soupy.
-The center of the pie will have a slight sheen, while the outer circumference will be matte and beginning to crack.
+The center of the pie will have a slight sheen, while the outer circumference will be matte.

 - Set the pie on a wire rack and allow to cool completely before slicing and serving.
 Serve at room temperature or chilled with Maple Whipped Cream.